gstvds/ShopApp/README.md

 To get the API_KEY, go to the Gear -> Project Settings

+To allow write only to authenticated users, we can go to Database -> Rules and change .write to "auth != null".
+To validate the token form firebase we just pass ?auth=TOKEN to the end of our URL that writes inside our app (like updateProducts, deleteProducts and createProducts)

 ## Pull to Refresh

 When working with FlatList, we can use a prop called onRefresh to add a pull to refresh.
 It receives a function that should refresh our screen.
 By adding this prop we should also add refreshing, a prop that points to a state that says if we are refreshing or not.